 Steelform Quattro 25mm Snapseam is an architectural style roofing and cladding system, its thin distinctive ribs and wide pans give it visual appeal.
 The 25mm Snapseam provides a similar but slightly bolder look to the double standing seam but differs in that the panels snap together to form a locking joint, rather than requiring crimping.
 The Quattro Snapseam pan width can be increased or decreased to suit between windows and door ways so that the ribs finish neatly.

-*For more in-depth technical information, please either download the factsheet or contact a Steelformers representative.
+*For more technical information, please either download the factsheet or contact a Steelformers representative.

 Suitable for residential, light commercial and commercial roofing and cladding applications